jeff9014223/LinkGen/README.md

 # Installation:
 LinkGen will install Pycord automaticly, make sure you deleted discord.py if installed \
-Accounts folder and files will be created automaticly.
+Accounts folder and files will be created automaticly. \

+You need to invite the bot with applications.commands in the url generator from developer portal, \
+Or the slash commands does not work! \

 Put your config in the config.json and start the bot with python LinkGen.py